 The perpetrator of the assault may not be the only liable party.
 For example, an archdiocese that failed to properly monitor an employee or screen a staff member may also be found liable.
 In this example, the Archdiocese may be liable under a “negligent supervision” or “negligent hiring” theory.

 Our law firm is experienced in handling Child Victim Act litigation on behalf of sexual abuse survivors in New York.
-Director Barbara J. Hart is actively involved in dozens of lawsuits filed against a former teacher in Westchester County.
+Principal Barbara J. Hart is actively involved in dozens of lawsuits filed against a former teacher in Westchester County.
 Lawsuits allege that a former Immaculate Heart of Mary coach and gym teacher in Scarsdale molested former players and students in the 1960s.
 One of the latest lawsuits claims that the archdiocese knew of the teacher’s conduct but failed to take action to protect the children.
 See the news coverage related to these lawsuits in the video.